Hit by a Semi-Truck in PA or NJ?

 After being involved in an accident, especially one where you may be in shock, it’s important to try to follow these steps if you can do so safely.
 Here’s what you should do immediately after being hit by a semi-truck:

 First, check yourself and any passengers for injuries.
-Once you’ve assessed the situation, you should contact the police to report the accident, as required by Pennsylvania law when at least one vehicle is undriveable, or there is an injury or fatality.
+Once you’ve assessed the situation, you should contact the police to report the accident, as required by Pennsylvania law when at least one vehicle is undrivable or there is an injury or fatality.
 If you’re aware of any injuries, request an ambulance as soon as possible.

 Once the emergency steps are taken, it’s helpful to begin gathering evidence, but only if you can do so safely.
 Here are some actions that can assist in your case:

-3. Exchange information with the other drivers involved in the accident.
+Exchange information with the other drivers involved in the accident.
 Collect their names, driver’s license details, addresses, phone numbers, trucking company information, and insurance details.
 If you’re uncomfortable doing this, the police can help facilitate the exchange.

-What Not to Do After Getting Hit By A Semi Truck
+What Not to Do After Getting Hit By A Semi Truck or Hit by an 18-Wheeler

 After an accident, there are several things you should avoid doing to protect your rights and ensure the best possible outcome.

 First, avoid discussing the accident with the other drivers involved or admitting fault.
 Any statements you make could potentially be used against you when determining liability, so it’s important to stay cautious in your conversations.
+Never provide a recorded statement to the insurance company without consulting an attorney first, as claims adjusters may use insurance company tactics to minimize your settlement.

 Determining Fault in a Semi-Truck Accident